 - Use noise cancelling headphones, disposable earplugs, sunglasses, hat, blue-blocking screen glasses, sleep masks, etc.

 Process for Requesting Temporary Accommodations

-- Materials received: ODR will send a receipt to ASU email verifying what materials have been received and next steps.
+- Materials received: ODR will send a receipt to App State email verifying what materials have been received and next steps.

-- Eligibility: Once both the Disability Disclosure Intake Form and sufficient documentation has been received, an eligibility determination will be made and sent via ASU email with next steps.
+- Eligibility: Once both the Disability Disclosure Intake Form and sufficient documentation has been received, an eligibility determination will be made and sent via App State email with next steps.

 - Implementation: For most academic accommodations, a meeting is required to create an temporary Accommodation Plan which outlines approved accommodations.
 Relevant university resources to best support a student’s journey at Appalachian State University will also be discussed.

 - Using accommodation: Students must request access for faculty to view their Accommodation Plan (via ODR online module) and have an interactive conversation each semester with instructors of courses they need to receive accommodations in.

 Submitting Materials to ODR

 Materials may be submitted via fax, U.S. mail, or hand delivery.
 In accordance with App State security policies, standards and guidelines, ODR is unable to receive such documents via email.